 - $7,650 to the Stanley Pauley Engineering Building consisted of $3,825 of eligible donations made to the Foundation which matched the donations to a maximum of $100 per donor

 - Deposits to the Engineering and Geoscience Education Fund at The Winnipeg Foundation were matched, at various phases and in various proportions.
-For example, in recent years, reinvestment of interest earned on the Fund has been matched 9:1, so that every $9 of interest that was capitalized was matched by $1 from The Winnipeg Foundation.
+For example, in recent years, every $9 of interest capitalized (reinvested) was matched by $1 from The Winnipeg Foundation.